magento/devdocs/guides/v2.1/cloud/docker/docker-development-testing.md

 ### Run all tests

-There is a different script or set of scripts to run all available tests for each version of PHP.
+There is a different script, or set of scripts, to run all available tests for each version of PHP.

 -  **PHP 7.0**